Accident Questions Answered by the Experienced New Orleans Injury Attorneys at Bloom Legal

 We’ve seen just about every insurance company trick imaginable.
 We can tell when a claim is moving towards a sensible resolution and just needs a bit more finesse and patience—or when it’s not.
 We have 15 years of experience identifying and countering stonewalling tactics designed to push you into an unfavorable resolution and we won’t let it happen to you.
 Our New Orleans personal injury attorneys understand when it’s time to negotiate and when it’s time to fight.
 And when it’s time to fight, we’ve got the experience and know-how to file a suit.

 Do I Have To Go To Court For a Personal Injury Claim?

 It’s a question we get asked by our clients a lot.
 The short answer is—it depends.
-A personal injury claim must be initially officially filed with a court, but an attorney can do this on your behalf.
+A personal injury claim must be initially officially filed with a court, but a New Orleans injury attorney can do this on your behalf.
 However, there are a number of steps and negotiations to go through before a hearing will be necessary, at which point it is likely you would need to appear to give your testimony.

 In many personal injury cases, the defendant will hope to settle before the claim goes to court.
 They will want to deal with the issue as quickly as possible, while spending the least amount of money.

-This is why it’s so important to have an experienced New Orleans personal injury lawyer on your side.
+This is why it’s so important to have experienced New Orleans injury attorneys on your side.
 Not only can they file the initial claim in court for you, but more importantly they can help you navigate the negotiations process effectively and intelligently.

 At Bloom Legal, we fight to make sure our clients get the full compensation they deserve for their pain and suffering.
 We understand the impact a serious injury can have on a person’s life, their family, and their wellbeing, and we believe your settlement should fully reflect that impact.
 Unfortunately, we’ve seen too many cases where insurance companies or lawyers for the defense try to lowball the settlement, and individuals end up getting paid less than they deserve.